ruromgar/optimal_quantum_control/README.md

 # Improving Quantum Gates With Optimal Quantum Control

+## Abstract
+It is necessary to improve the fidelity of quantum gates to archive computational advantage with quantum computers.
+An alternative to do that is to use optimal quantum control.
+This is based on optimizing the parameters of a Hamiltonian to maximize the fidelity with a target quantum gate.
+The evaluation of the fidelity can be carried out numerically (ex-situ) or experimentally (in-situ).
+In this project, we propose implementing a Qiskit library to perform optimal quantum control.

+Our objective is to build a Qiskit library to perform ex-situ and in-situ optimal quantum control.
+Our control parameters will be the amplitudes of a GRAPE (Gradient Ascent Pulse Engineering) pulse, which will be implemented using Qiskit Pulse.
+The experimental evaluation of the fidelity will be performed by Direct Fidelity Estimation.
+We also propose a mixed protocol, where first the ex-situ quantum control is carried out, to then refine the result with in-situ quantum control.
+We expect to implement some relevant gate with our routines, such as NOT-gate or Hadamard.

+## Members
+- Luciano Pereira Valenzuela
+- Rafael González López
+- Miguel Ángel Palomo Marcos
+- Alejandro Bravo
+- Rubén Romero García

+## Entregable
+Github repository with the code to perform optimal quantum control.
+Include some examples for a single-qubit.

 This project is available in TestPypi under https://test.pypi.org/project/oqc/

 `pip install -i https://test.pypi.org/simple/ oqc==1.0.1`